Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The MATERIAL aspect of life.
 In the above two verses, the body, and breath.
-These can be touched, physically felt and measured.
+These can be touched, physically felt, and measured.

-Leviticus 21:11 Neither shall he go in to any dead body, H5315 nor defile himself for his father, or for his mother;
+Leviticus 21:11 Neither shall he go in to any dead body, (H5315) nor defile himself for his father, or for his mother;

-Job 41:21 His breath H5315 kindles coals, and a flame goeth out of his mouth.
+Job 41:21 His breath (H5315) kindles coals, and a flame goes out of his mouth.

-In Genesis 2.7 Yahveh is making a living soul.
+In Genesis 2:7, Yahveh is making a living soul.
 He took dust, molded it, and gave it life.
-Just like I have as I write this and you have as you read this.
-I shall come back to life but, understand that this living soul is subject to death.
-This material body can lose life and die.
-Haggai 2.13 Then said Haggai, If one that is unclean by a dead body (H5315) touch any of these, shall it be unclean?
-And the priests answered and said, It shall be unclean.
-There are many other verses (read the verses that include the Hebrew word, nephesh) like Ex 21.23 23 And if any mischief follow, then you shall give life H5315 for life, H5315.
-Life can be taken away and the material soul will die.
+Like I have as I write this and you have as you read this.
+I shall come back to life but understand that this living soul is subject to death.
+This material body can lose its life and die.
+Haggai 2:13, “Then said Haggai, If one that is unclean by a dead body (H5315) touch any of these, shall it be unclean?
+And the priests answered and said, It shall be unclean.”

 In this same vein, the Bible compares humans to animals.
 From that point of view, animals and human beings are equal!
-Job 34.15 All flesh (H1320 – basar) shall perish together, and man shall turn again unto dust.
+Job 34:15 All flesh (H1320 – basar) shall perish together, and man shall turn again unto dust.
 This Biblical Hebrew word basar (H1320) is used in modern Hebrew to mean meat.
-From an outward, purely visible aspect humans and animals are simply meat.
+From an outward, purely visible aspect, humans and animals are simply meat.

 The problem is that’s the limit of Science, the material.
 Science can only see and measure the physical.
-Its scanners, MRI, electron microscopes and other measuring devices can observe the atoms of the brain, heart, gut, even cells, neurons, synapses.
+Its scanners, MRI, electron microscopes, and other measuring devices can observe the atoms of the brain, heart, gut, even cells, neurons, and synapses.
 We have reached the point where we can take cells apart and analyze the millions of minute nucleotides and their makeup.
 We know their chemical composition and can even split the atoms and witness the Higgs boson elementary particle.
 But that’s the limit of science, the material, very, very, very small material, but still ONLY material.

 And therein lies an insurmountable barrier for Science.

-Jeremiah 44:14 So that none of the remnant of Judah, which are gone into the land of Egypt to sojourn there, shall escape or remain, that they should return into the land of Judah, to the which they have a desire H5315 to return to dwell there: for none shall return but such as shall escape.
+Jeremiah 44:14 So that none of the remnant of Judah, which are gone into the land of Egypt to sojourn there, shall escape or remain, that they should return into the land of Judah, to the which they have a desire (H5315) to return to dwell there: for none shall return but such as shall escape.

-Deuteronomy 24:15 At his day thou shalt give him his hire, neither shall the sun go down upon it; for he is poor, and sets his heart H5315 upon it: lest he cry against you unto the LORD, and it be sin unto you.
+Deuteronomy 24:15 At his day thou shalt give him his hire, neither shall the sun go down upon it; for he is poor, and sets his heart (H5315) upon it: lest he cry against you unto the LORD, and it be sin unto you.

 While reading the above list of KJV translated words for H3515, nephesh, one word might have jumped out at you: mind.
 Like the human mind.
 Here are a couple of those translated verses.

-I’m not giving you any background or context to these verses for lack of space reasons and because I wish to remain concentrated on one aspect at a time.
+I’m not giving you any background or context to these verses for lack of space and because I wish to remain concentrated on one aspect at a time.
 There are about fifteen translations of MIND for NEPHESH.
 Please verify this for yourself.
 You’ll see that the usage of the term mind in 1600 when the KJV was translated is identical to how we use it today.
 I shall be elaborating on the origin of this immaterial aspect of humans during the next few weeks as we develop this subject.

-Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it (Ecclesiastes 12.7).
+“Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it,” (Ecclesiastes 12:7).
 This verse sums up what happens to both the material and immaterial aspects of the nephesh.
 Spirit is not the same Biblical Hebrew word as soul.
 Nowhere in the KJV is nephesh translated spirit.
-It is clear, however, that nephesh INCLUDES an IMmaterial aspect, which we could call a spiritual aspect.
+It is clear, however, that nephesh INCLUDES an IMmaterial aspect which we could call a spiritual element.

-This blog post is an excerpt from chapter 2.8 of the book Origin of Humankind
+This blog post is an excerpt from chapter 3.4 of the book Origin of Humankind

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.